Allgemeine Geschäftsbedingungen des veranstalters

 We can film, live-stream and take photographs of the event and make audio and audio-visual recordings.
 These may include the audience present.
 By accessing the festival site, the attendee irrevocably consents to the unpaid use of their image and voice for photographs, live broadcasts, transmissions and/or for image and/or sound recordings created by the organiser, their representatives or other third parties in connection with the event, and to their subsequent use in all present and future media (particularly such as in the form of sound and image storage media, and to their digital distribution e.g. on the internet).
 This means the attendee licensing to the organiser and their licensees the right to exploit the attendee’s image, likeness, voice, acts and or statements in any form without further right of approval, including to record, and use, copy, broadcast, make publicly available such material for any purpose (commercial and non-commercial) and any media whether now known or in the future.

 If good cause exists, particularly if the attendee commits criminal offences on the event site (e.g. assault, theft, drug dealing), lights fireworks or endangers other attendees (e.g. by crowd surfing or similar), then the organiser is entitled to exclude the attendee from the event.
 If the organiser exercises their exclusion right, then the entry ticket loses its validity.
 There is no entitlement to re-admission or to a refund of the purchase price.

-10. Damage to hearing and health
+10. Damage to hearing and other impairments to one's health

 11. Handling of the entry ticket